segmentio/segment-docs/src/connections/destinations/catalog/actions-google-enhanced-conversions/index.md

 ### Add the Google Enhanced Conversions destination to your workspace

-The Actions Google Enhanced Conversions destination is in Private Beta, and does not appear in the Destinations Catalog.
+The Google Enhanced Conversions destination is in Private Beta, and does not appear in the Destinations Catalog.

 1. To access the destination, navigate to this URL: `https://app.segment.com/<workspace_slug>/destinations/catalog/actions-google-enhanced-conversions` Replace `<workspace_slug>` with your workspace slug.
-2. Click **Configure Actions Google Enhanced Conversions** in the top-right corner of the screen.
+2. Click **Configure Google Enhanced Conversions** in the top-right corner of the screen.
 3. Select the source to use to send data to Google Enhanced Conversions.
 4. Enter your Conversion Tracking ID.
 Find it in your Google Ads account using the instructions in the article [Google Ads conversions](https://support.google.com/tagmanager/answer/6105160?hl=en){:target="_blank"}.
 When you log in to Google Ads, make sure you are in [Expert Mode](https://support.google.com/google-ads/answer/9520605?hl=en){:target="_blank"}.
 Note you'll follow these same instructions to get the Conversion label, which you'll need when you set up your first Action, below.
 5. Click **Configure Actions**.